 A gardening site, this center has produced 6 hectares of onions, corn and tomatoes.
 Their 2015 onion harvest was near 100 tons.
 Gardeners use this new, supplemental source of income to increase their independence, assure a healthier diet for their families and pay the fees to send their children to school.
-Find out more by reading our blog post.

 Twenty years ago, Clementine Tapsobah was struck by a double tragedy.

 First her son died unexpectedly.
 Then Clementine was banished from the community.
 Why?
 Her neighbors insisted the boy had died because Clementine practiced witchcraft.
 Since that day, Clementine has taken refuge at Centre Delwendé, a Catholic community center based in Ouagadougou, Burkina Faso.
 With support from Catholic Relief Services, the center is aiding more than 250 women who were chased away from their homes and families because of false accusations of witchcraft.

 “After my son passed away,” Clementine says, “I didn’t know where to go, how to clothe myself or how to eat.
 When I first got here, it was really, really hard,” she says, gazing at the floor.
 Then she looks up.
 “But it has gotten a little easier.”

 For women like Clementine, the center represents a new beginning.
 “We create activities for the women, such as cotton spinning, farming vegetables and preparing meals,” says Sister Hortência Filipe Sizalande, the center director.

 However, the vegetables that were available—cabbage, onions and such—are not enough to feed all the women every day.